MEET THE TEAM

 After graduating with a Bachelor of Science Degree in Turfgrass Science, Gary worked in the golf course maintenance industry in both the UK and USA.
 Gary went on to complete a Masters degree from Heriot-Watt University and having worked for EGD briefly prior to attending Heriot-Watt Gary returned to the company in 2003.
 As a designer he is directly responsible for producing the golf course designs, construction drawings, specifications, and on-site inspection during construction.

 Gary also collaborated with Ian Woosnam on both of EGD’s courses in Bulgaria, Pirin Country Club and Lighthouse Golf Resort and with Colin Montgomerie on the Montgomerie Marrakech and the Montgomerie Maxx Royal that has hosted the Turkish Open on four occasions.

 Gary carried out the redesign work at the Wynyard Golf Club in preparation for the Seve Trophy which the Club hosted in 2005 and the renovation work at Prince’s Golf Club in Kent ahead of the 2011 Open Championship Qualifying and British Amateur Championship in 2013.

 Gary is an Associate Member of the European Institute of Golf Course Architects and having previously chaired the Education Board is now involved with their PR Committee.

 Robin is the architect for the new JCB Golf & Country Club, in Staffordshire, England.
-He graduated in 1991 with a Bachelor of Arts degree in Landscape Architecture.
-He started his design career with Hawtree, where for over four years he worked on many projects throughout the UK and Europe.
+He graduated in 1991 with a Bachelor of Arts degree in Landscape Architecture and started his design career with four years at Hawtree, where he worked on many projects throughout the UK and Europe.

-He set up his own Scottish based design practice in 1996 and in the following eight years established a notable client base including completed design work for illustrious Scottish golf clubs such as Royal Dornoch, Montrose Links, Boat of Garten, Nairn Dunbar, Deeside, Cathcart Castle, Dragon’s Tooth and Balfron Golf Society.
-Robin also completed a new course within the Arctic circle, at BodØ in Norway.
+He set up his own Scottish based design practice in 1996 and in the following eight years established a notable client base including completed design work for many Scottish golf clubs, including Royal Dornoch, Montrose Links, Boat of Garten, Nairn Dunbar, Deeside, Cathcart Castle, Dragon’s Tooth and Balfron Golf Society.
+Robin also completed a new course within the Arctic circle, at Bodø in Norway.